Learning Visually Interpretable Oscillator Networks for Soft Continuum Robots from Video: Introduction

 SCRs are an especially challenging research platform due to their infinite-dimensional, highly nonlinear mechanics~\cite{laschi_learningbased_2023}.
 Even if accurate models exist, they are often too computationally expensive for real-time control.
 As a result, data-driven dynamics learning has become an increasingly important direction in soft robotics.
 Recent reviews highlight the growing trend toward learning-based dynamics models for robotic manipulation~\cite{ai2025review}.

 Overall, a trade-off exists between interpretability, performance, and modeling accuracy.
 Data-driven methods provide flexibility and simplicity but often lack interpretability and physical meaning.
 Model-driven approaches are interpretable and physically meaningful but require extensive prior modeling and are computationally heavy.
 Hybrid methods offer a promising compromise but still rely on manually designed physics components.
-To the best of our knowledge, no existing approach is fully data-driven yet yields a compact, physically interpretable low-parameter model suitable for control of soft continuum robots.
+To the best of our knowledge, no existing approach is fully data-driven yet yields a compact, mechanically interpretable low-parameter model suitable for control of SCRs.

 In this work we address this gap by \begin{enumerate} \item proposing a novel \emph{Attention BroadCast Decoder} (ABCD) for autoencoder-based latent dynamics learning from image sequences (video).
-It assigns pixel-accurate attention maps for each latent, indicating the location of the latents in the image while fully filtering out the static background. \item showing how the attention maps of the ABCD can be coupled with oscillator network learning to enable physically meaningful on-image visualization of a 2D oscillator network.
-This achieves unprecedented levels of interpretability of learned dynamics and identification of low-order dynamics without prior knowledge. \end{enumerate} This denotes a novel approach for deriving an SCR model from video data without prior knowledge, exhibiting a level of physical structure and interpretability similar to manual models.
+This enables \emph{visual interpretability} by assigning pixel-accurate attention maps for each latent, indicating its location in the image while filtering out the static background. \item demonstrating how the attention maps produced by the ABCD can be coupled with a latent oscillator network to form \emph{Visual Oscillator Networks (VONs)}, enabling on-image depiction of explicit oscillator models whose masses, coupling stiffnesses, and forces are \emph{mechanically interpretable}, in that their configuration and resulting motion corresponds to the real system.
+This achieves unprecedented levels of interpretability of learned dynamics and identification of low-order dynamics without prior knowledge. \end{enumerate} This constitutes a novel approach for deriving an SCR model from video data without prior knowledge, exhibiting a level of mechanical structure and interpretability similar to manual models.